xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 ## MacOS

-On MacOS, there are two ways:
+On MacOS, there are two ways to make the option available and working.

-### Add Vim the required option
+### Add Vim the option

 Brewing Vim with `--with-client-server` option will let the feature fairly work, but requires `XQuartz` running because it needs the X11 forwarding protocol to access the